fdelbo/jpos-spring-boot-starter/README.md

 Here you can download the [jPOS Developer Manual](https://jpos.org/doc/proguide.pdf)

 ## Configuration
-In order to use this starter you must:
+In order to use this starter you should:

 1. Add this spring config into `application.properties`
 ```yaml